-10 Tips to Get the Most Out of a Tank of Gas
+10 Tips to Get the Most out of a Tank of Gas

-Summer travel season is underway, and gas prices are on the rise.
-Pump prices over Memorial Day weekend were the highest since 2014, and the current national average is $1.05 above this time last year, according to AAA.
 Now is as good a time as ever to fine-tune your driving strategies and techniques to maximize your fuel economy and ease the squeeze on your wallet.

-2. Check online: Apps and websites such as GasBuddy can show local gas prices, making it easy to find good prices in your area or if you need to travel.
+2. Check online.
+Apps and websites such as GasBuddy can show local gas prices, making it easy to find good prices in your area or if you need to travel.
 Generally, gas stations well off major highways and away from city centers tend to have better prices, as do warehouse stores and some major travel centers.